JCMexplains/writing-for-success-2023/textbook.md

 wrote or the one you wrote while working through this chapter.
 Choosing either her topic or your own, compile a list of at least five sources.
-Then, working in a group of four students, bring in printouts or PDF files of Internet sources or paper copies of non-Internet sources for the other group members to examine.
+Then, working in a group of four students, bring in printouts or PDF files of internet sources or paper copies of non-internet sources for the other group members to examine.
 In a group report, rate the reliability of each other's sources.

 5. **Group activity.** Working in a peer-review group of four, go to